Conjugate (acid-base theory)

 In summary, this can be represented as the following chemical reaction:

-Johannes Nicolaus Brønsted and Martin Lowry introduced the Brønsted–Lowry theory, which proposed that any compound that can transfer a proton to any other compound is an acid, and the compound that accepts the proton is a base.
-A proton is a nuclear particle with a unit positive electrical charge; it is represented by the symbol H+ because it constitutes the nucleus of a hydrogen atom, that is, a hydrogen cation.
+Johannes Nicolaus Brønsted and Martin Lowry introduced the Brønsted–Lowry theory, which said that any compound that can give a proton to another compound is an acid, and the compound that receives the proton is a base.
+A proton is a subatomic particle in the nucleus with a unit positive electrical charge.
+It is represented by the symbol H+ because it has the nucleus of a hydrogen atom, that is, a hydrogen cation.

-A cation can be a conjugate acid, and an anion can be a conjugate base, depending on which substance is involved and which acid–base theory is the viewpoint.
-The simplest anion which can be a conjugate base is the solvated electron whose conjugate acid is the atomic hydrogen.
+A cation can be a conjugate acid, and an anion can be a conjugate base, depending on which substance is involved and which acid–base theory is used.
+The simplest anion which can be a conjugate base is the free electron in a solution whose conjugate acid is the atomic hydrogen.

 Acid–base reactions

-In an acid–base reaction, an acid plus a base reacts to form a conjugate base plus a conjugate acid.
+In an acid–base reaction, an acid and a base react to form a conjugate base and a conjugate acid respectively.
 The acid loses a proton and the base gains a proton.
-In chemical diagrams which illustrate this, the new bond formed between the base and the proton is shown by an arrow that conventionally starts on an electron pair from the base and whose arrow-head ends at the hydrogen ion (proton) that will be transferred:
+In diagrams which indicate this, the new bond formed between the base and the proton is shown by an arrow that starts on an electron pair from the base and ends at the hydrogen ion (proton) that will be transferred:

-In this case, the water molecule is the conjugate acid of the hydroxide ion after the latter received the hydrogen ion donated by ammonium.
-On the other hand, ammonia is the conjugate base for the acid ammonium after ammonium has donated a hydrogen ion and produced the water molecule.
+In this case, the water molecule is the conjugate acid of the basic hydroxide ion after the latter received the hydrogen ion from ammonium.
+On the other hand, ammonia is the conjugate base for the acidic ammonium after ammonium has donated a hydrogen ion to produce the water molecule.
 Also, OH− can be considered as the conjugate base of H_{2}O, since the water molecule donates a proton to give NH_{4}^{+} in the reverse reaction.
-The terms "acid", "base", "conjugate acid", and "conjugate base" are not fixed for a certain chemical species but are interchangeable according to the reaction taking place.
+The terms "acid", "base", "conjugate acid", and "conjugate base" are not fixed for a certain chemical substance but can be swapped if the reaction taking place is reversed.

 Strength of conjugates

-The strength of a conjugate acid is directly proportional to its dissociation constant.
-If a conjugate acid is strong, its dissociation will have a higher equilibrium constant and the products of the reaction will be favored.
-The strength of a conjugate base can be seen as the tendency of the species to "pull" hydrogen protons towards itself.
-If a conjugate base is classified as strong, it will "hold on" to the hydrogen proton when in solution and its acid will not dissociate.
+The strength of a conjugate acid is proportional to its splitting constant.
+A stronger conjugate acid will split more easily into its products, "push" hydrogen protons away and have a higher equilibrium constant.
+The strength of a conjugate base can be seen as its tendency to "pull" hydrogen protons towards itself.
+If a conjugate base is classified as strong, it will "hold on" to the hydrogen proton when dissolved and its acid will not split.